Notify me

 industrial revolution

 The Industrial Revolution was propelled by several interconnected factors.
-Technological innovations, like the spinning jenny and steam engine, revolutionized production.
+Technological innovations, like the spinning jenny and steam engine revolutionized production.
 Abundant natural resources, particularly coal and iron, provided the fuel and materials for industrial growth.

 Capital accumulation from trade and colonialism offered investment opportunities and it is notable that trust in the government was a key factor.
-In Britain, where people trusted the government enough to keep their money in banks, because they knew the government would get them at least some of their money back if the bank collapsed.
+In Britain people trusted the government enough to keep their money in banks, because they knew the government would get them at least some of their money back if the bank collapsed.
 That allowed banks to lend out that money to entrepreneurs wanting to start businesses.
 By contrast, at the same time in history, French people kept their money in their mattress, so it was not available to businesses, because they didn’t trust their governments enough to keep it in a bank.

 Other factors which were involved in the industrial revolution having its origins in Britain included improved transportation, such as canals and railways, which facilitated the movement of goods.
 These elements encouraged entrepreneurship and innovation, culminating in the profound societal shift towards mechanized manufacturing, later transforming other economies and societies across the globe.